git-user-9764983/Studdery-News/StudderyPlans.md

 # Studdery Fresh start plans and roadmap
 Updated last May 18 2025, 1:37 PM EST or 12:37 CT
+More stuff in plans can get added, its not all.

 # Core Features
 - [ ] Main Menu